-Q.43.
-Modern farming methods require more inputs which are manufactured in industry.
+Q43.
+Modern farming methods require more inputs that are manufactured in industry.
 Do you agree?

-Ans.
-Yes, it is true that modern farming methods require more inputs which are manufactured in industry.
+Yes, it is true that modern farming methods require more inputs that are manufactured in industry.

-For example: HYV seeds, insecticides, pesticides and chemical fertilizers needed for increasing the yield per hectare are all manufactured in industries.
+Example: HYV seeds, insecticides, pesticides, and chemical fertilizers needed for increasing the yield per hectare are all manufactured in industries.

 (i) Most of the houses in Palampur have electric connections.